 Register as soon as you can.
-Cancellation is easy, up to the deadline.
+Cancellation is easy, up to the deadline, but keep in mind, we are charged a license fee for every entry at the time registration closes.
 Please review the rules to the right.

 Step 1: Check if you have already been registered by someone else.